What you’ll be doing

 In your motivation letter, please tell us why you would like to attend Holis, what you expect from it, your relevant experiences, what you find interesting about the topic of this year’s summer school, and how can you contribute to the summer school and your team.
 Your motivation letter should be around 500 words.
 In your project portfolio, you should present projects that you were part of that are relevant to the summer school.
 Your project portfolio should be a one-page document.

 We will evaluate your application based on your motivation letter and project portfolio.
 We are looking for participants who excel in their chosen profession, are eager to learn, open for interdisciplinary collaboration, and have a sense of social and environmental justice.
-We will evaluate applications on the last day of each month meaning that if you submit your application earlier, you will get your results earlier.
+We will evaluate applications every second week meaning that if you submit your application earlier, you will get your results earlier.

 Step 4 — Video interview